 In another tray, we set out one row of strawberry pieces to see how the jello would react to that fruit and in the last row, added nothing so that we could use that row as our control.
 We added jello to that tray as well and put both trays in the fridge to set overnight.

 In the morning, we found that all the rows had set except the row with the fresh pineapple which was still green liquid.
+This activity was kitchen science at its best.
 The kids ate the results just to be sure they were accurate!

 Edible Animal Cell: